Hybrid Intelligences Summer B Program

 About this Event

-Part of the UF Creative B summer term, the interdisciplinary Hybrid Intelligences program explores creative foundational leadership in the era of AI and human-machine collaboration.
-Faculty, artists and researchers will facilitate a series of workshops and studio sessions reflecting diverse perspectives on embodiment and knowledge-making - from architecture and choreography to philosophy, ethics, and intersections of art and medicine.
-In the 'Futures Lab', participants will imagine and prototype alternative trajectories for human–AI collaboration.
+Part of the UF Creative B summer term, the interdisciplinary Hybrid Intelligences program explores creative foundational leadership in the era of emerging technology.
+Faculty, artists and researchers will facilitate a series of workshops and studio sessions reflecting diverse perspectives on embodiment and knowledge-making - from architecture and choreography to philosophy, ethics, and the intersections of art and medicine.
+In 'Futures Lab' sessions, participants will imagine and prototype alternative trajectories for human–machine collaboration.

 Dates: July 13 - 30, 2026